 In addition to the above strengths, the speed at which QlikView can provide data insights using its powerful in-memory analytics capabilities is gaining new enterprise accounts for the company.
 QlikView also offers a powerful reporting engine, which offers data analysis beyond visual dashboards.
 One additional benefit is that QlikView can plug into almost any data source, making it the most versatile of the modern intelligence tool offerings.

 QlikView has a reputation for having a somewhat steep learning curve the company has worked hard to address in the current release.
 The vast range of QlikView’s BI tools ca be learned quickly using their online tutorials and learning systems.
 The product comes bundled with numerous tutorials, how-to guides, and other self-help resources.
-If you want to compare Qlikview vs. Tableau, don’t forget our side-by-side comparison report.

 Microsoft Power BI